deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 ![](attachments/Steel_Mountain.jpeg)
 # Introduction
 **Room instructions**:
-In this room you will enumerate a Windows machine, gain initial access with Metasploit, use Powershell to further enumerate the machine and escalate your privileges to Administrator.
+In this room, you will enumerate a Windows machine, gain initial access with Metasploit, use Powershell to further enumerate the machine, and escalate your privileges to Administrator.

 If you don't have the right security tools and environment, deploy your own Kali Linux machine and control it in your browser, with our [Kali Room](https://tryhackme.com/room/kali).
 # Initial Access
 To kick off our reconnaissance, we initiate an Nmap scan to discover open ports and services on the target machine.
 ![](attachments/20230912104926.png)

-From our scan we can see that port 80 is open and can deduct that it is a website so lets visit the site and see what's waiting for us.
+From our scan, we can see that port 80 is open and can deduce that it is a website so let's visit the site and see what's waiting for us.

 ![](attachments/20230912192922.png)

-Here we have a website displaying the Employee of the month.
-But what we need is the name of the employee of the month so lets try and get that.
+Here we have a website displaying the Employee of the Month.
+But what we need is the name of the employee of the month so let's try and get that.
 We can start by viewing the page source code or using the inspect element to see the name of the image.

 ![](attachments/20230912193142.png)

-From the source code we can find the name of the Employee of the month.
+From the source code, we can find the name of the Employee of the month.

-**Question 1**: "Scan the machine with nmap.
+**Question 1**: "Scan the machine with Nmap.
 What is the other port running a web server on".
-Looking back to our nmap scan we can see port **8080** is open and is running a http web server.
+Looking back to our Nmap scan we can see port **8080** is open and is running a http web server.

 **Question 3:** "Take a look at the other web server.
 What file server is running?".
 Once we navigate to the second web server and click on the link as shown below we are met with the name of the file server which is **Rejetto Http File Server**